Hampton Bay Ceiling Fan Remotes

 If this is not an issue for you then this is a good replacement remote control.

-We give this a 4.2 stars out of 5 stars.
+This ceiling fan remote has 4.2 stars out of 5 stars.

 This Wink Enabled Hampton Bay 4-speed Universal remote control comes compatible with the WINK automation system to enable you to control your ceiling fan by means of your smartphone or Tablet.